WESTINGHOUSE MODEL M-25 PHASED PLASMA RIFLE

 return exchange from Russia and the very limited exchange from China wrecked

-wide spread devastation over American population centers but for the most part
+wide spread devastation over American high density population centers but for the most part

 spared not only those areas that had been key in the construction of SKYNET but